juliangra/rick-and-morty-wiki-react/README.md

 - TypeScript
 - GraphQL
 - JSON Web Token, for handling the user session
-- Prisma Client, a client for interacting with the PostgreSQL database
+- Prisma Client, a client for interacting with the MySQL database
 - Rollup, for transpiling and bundling the application to JavaScript

 ### Database